gbouritsas/cvpr18_multimodal_weakly_supervised_learning/README.md

 This code implements the weakly supervised learning algorithm as described in the paper [1] and runs the related experiments.

 1. Download and setup MOSEK for MATLAB: https://docs.mosek.com/8.1/toolbox/install-interface.html (Our code is tested with MOSEK 8.1).
 This is essential for all the optimization algorithms.
+See https://docs.mosek.com/8.1/toolbox/install-interface.html for instructions.
 2. Download and setup CVX: http://cvxr.com/cvx/download/ (Our code is tested with CVX 2.1).
 This is essential for the feasibility problem, i.e satisfying the constraints that the text imposes (see [1] for details).
+See http://web.cvxr.com/cvx/doc/install.html.
 3. Modify the paths in learn_faces.m, learn_actions.m similarly to the previous components of the system.
 Additionally, modify the global variables mosek_path and cvx_path that point to the external packages.
 4. In order to run the experiments of the algorithm on the visual concept of faces run :